ak4t0sh/mySBT/README.md

 ## Example
 * Script call

-        $ ./mysbt.sh -a u login -p password #dump all database in one file in current directory
+        $ ./mysbt.sh -a -l login -p password #dump all database in one file in current directory
-        $ ./mysbt.sh -d -u login -p password --backup-dir=/backup/directory #dump all database in /backup/directory.
+        $ ./mysbt.sh -d -l login -p password --backup-dir=/backup/directory #dump all database in /backup/directory.
 One database per file.
-        $ ./mysbt.sh -t -u login -p password --backup-dir=/backup/directory --exclude-from=/path/to/database.exclude #dump all database (except defined in /path/to/database.exclude) in /backup/directory.
+        $ ./mysbt.sh -t -l login -p password --backup-dir=/backup/directory --exclude-from=/path/to/database.exclude #dump all database (except defined in /path/to/database.exclude) in /backup/directory.
 For each database a directory is created and all tables are dumped separatly .

 * Exclude file content